-A parent who tested positive for using hard drugs such as heroin will be judged differently than a parent who tested positive for only a small amount of alcohol.
+A parent who tested positive for using hard drugs such as 6-MAM will be judged differently than a parent who tested positive for only a small amount of alcohol.
 Depending on what the drug test shows, the court may take different types of action.

 First, the refusing parent can be directed to take drug or alcohol treatment classes and general parenting classes.
 Successful completion of these courses shows the court that the parents are trying to create a better environment for the child.

 In addition, the parent can be prescribed a second drug test after 60 or 90 days.
 If this test is clean, it shows that the father is making changes in his life.
 With drugs and alcohol, this parent may have difficulty obtaining custody or additional visiting rights for the child.

 What if you decline a court-ordered drug test?